Alice’s Adventures in the Cousins’ War

 ‘Ditto, ditto’ cried Tweedledee.

-All this reiterates that the wars are occurring because of Henry VI’s failure to attend to the kingship of his nation—he’s sleeping through it.
+All this is to reiterate the wars are occurring because of Henry VI’s failure to attend to the kingship of his nation—he’s sleeping through it.

-The Duchess also appears in both Shakespeare and Carroll as well: In Henry VI, Part 2, Margaret gives Eleanor, Duchess of Gloucester “a box on the ear”, to which she responds, referring to herself in the third person,⁷
+The Duchess also appears in both Shakespeare and Carroll as well: In 2 Henry VI, Margaret gives Eleanor, Duchess of Gloucester “a box on the ear”, to which she responds, referring to herself in the third person,⁷

 […] She shall not strike Dame Eleanor unrevenged.